mariussoutier/PlayBasics/play-2.2-migration/README.md

 ## ActionBuilding Internals

 Are you curious to learn more?
-This is an overview of how Actions are realy built, and how that differs from invoking an Action.
+This is an overview of how Actions are really built, and how that differs from invoking an Action.

 ![Action Building](tutorial/ActionBuilding.png)